Coming Soon— Sign up below to get notified when registration opens.

 Living with Imagination and Optimism

-Taught by Dr. Sheila Pontis
+Taught by Sheila Pontis, PhD

 Imagine having the courage to think and act more authentically, letting go of expectations.
 Imagine living each day your dream life and with a clear purpose.
 Imagine becoming the most influential leader because of your compassion and ethics.
 Imagine that your seemingly wild ideas are instrumental to addressing climate disasters.
 This is possible if you dare to imagine it.

 However, imagination is still mostly associated with children and artists, but unrelated to everyday adult life.
 As a result, our imagination has become constrained and underdeveloped.
 While we spend most of our time thinking about the future, our tendency is to imagine apocalyptic scenarios – e.g., worse pandemics – or negative situations rooted in current trends – e.g., AI takes over humanity.
 We struggle to imagine positive paths forward and often look at others for validation – that is, we follow the familiar and conventional, even if this path does not make us happy.
-This creates a vicious cycle of pervasive pessimism and hopelessness about the future that increases our insecurities and feelings of anxiety and loneliness and hinders our imaginative powers.
+This creates a vicious cycle of pervasive pessimism and hopelessness about the future that increases our insecurities and feelings of anxiety and loneliness, which hinder our imaginative powers.

 The good news is that imagination can be reclaimed, strengthened, and harnessed.